jeffreythebuilder/digium-a-autoprovision-freepbx/README.md

 With all the steps completed, your Digium A-Series phones are now ready for auto-provisioning.
 Simply plug a phone into the network, and it will:

 Obtain an IP address from your DHCP server.
 Use DHCP Option 66 to find the provisioning server.
 Request its MAC-address-specific configuration file (e.g., 000fd3cbbccd.cfg).

-    Download the configuration and automatically register to the assigned extension.
+Then, download the configuration and automatically register to the assigned extension.

 Important Note: The phone will attempt to grab a new configuration file on every reboot.
 This means that any manual changes made on the phone's local web GUI will be overwritten after a reboot.
 To avoid this, you can disable DHCP Option 66 once the phones are provisioned.